brunoklein99/deep-learning-notes/README.md

 * Ws could be a matrix that ends up creating padding
 * Ws could be some learned parameters
+* An alternative approach is discussed in 2.2 of the assignment for the 2nd week

 ## 4.10 Inception